Featherstone, Staffordshire: Today

-The village has one primary school, Featherstone Academy and a pub, the Red, White and Blue.
-The latter has recently been closed down and is now available to be rented by new investors.
+The village has one primary school, Featherstone Academy.

 Recently, controversy was sparked over the proposed building of 1,500 houses on green belt land, although many people believed the extra facilities proposed would make the village a better place to live.
 After much public opposition, this plan was rejected in early 2009.

 Featherstone also has a Methodist church and some small shops.
 There are three off licences, a hairdresser and a chemist.

 In 2008 there was some concern over the future of the post office, but it was not one of those closed.

 On the outskirts of the village are three prisons; HM Prison Featherstone, HM Prison Oakwood and HM Prison Brinsford, which is also a Youth Offender Institution (YOI).

 Nearby is the site of the former Brinsford Lodge Teachers' Training College and Polytechnic Hall of Residence.
 The site of the old college, which stood near Oakwood Prison, is rich in history.
 There are traces of several old Second World War shelters and tiles from the kitchens.